ammdias/finctrl/MANUAL.md

 For the purpose of this program, accounts are the entities where money is stored.
 They will always have a balance, which is the total amount available, and a *current* balance, which is the amount available at the current date.
-We can list the available accounts with the [list accounts] command:
+We can list the available accounts with the [list accounts](#list-accounts)
+command:

     Test > list accounts
     *** Error: Empty set

 Because none is configured yet, we get an error.
-To add an account we use the appropriately named command [add account].
+To add an account we use the appropriately named command [add account](#add-account).
 The only required argument to this command is the name of the account to be created, but we may also give it a description and the currency that the account is in.
 Let's create two accounts, a *bank account* and a *pocket account*, for the hard currency we have with us:

     Test > add account Pocket
     Test > add acc Bank descr 'My bank account'